schrodinator/expert-garbanzo/README.md

 `docker build -t expert-garbanzo .`

 `docker run -v <path on host>:/usr/src/app -p <host port>:8080 expert-garbanzo`
-* `<path on host>` is the full path to the directory containing your server certificate and key (server.crt and server.key)
+* `<path on host>` is the full path to the directory on the host machine containing your server certificate (server.crt), server private key (server.key), and ChatGPT API key (gpt-secretkey.txt)
 * `<host port>` is the port you want to expose on the host machine.
 Use 8080 to access the game at `https://localhost:8080`

 ### Starting a Game